pmarke/ocam_ros/README.md

 ## Functionality
 - Display Image and publish to ROS network
-- Use the `~show_image` parameter to adjust brightness and exposure
+- Use the `~show_image` parameter to adjust brightness and exposure on the fly

 ## Supported Image Formats
 * USB 3.0